exonum/exonum-btc-anchoring/README.md

 ### Add funds

-Send to the current anchoring [wallet][exonum:actual_address] some Bitcoins and save raw transaction body hex.
+Send some Bitcoins to the current anchoring [wallet][exonum:actual_address] and save a raw transaction body hex.
-Wait until transaction got enough confirmations.
-Then replace `funding_tx` variable by saved hex.
+Wait until transaction gets enough confirmations.
+Then replace the `funding_tx` variable by the saved hex.

-***Note!** If the current anchoring chain [becomes unusable][exonum:change_address] you may start a new chain by adding corresponding funding transaction.*
+***Note!** If the current anchoring chain [becomes unusable][exonum:change_address], you may start a new chain by adding a corresponding funding transaction.*

 ### Modify list of validators

-***Important warning!*** After changing of the validators list the anchoring address also changes, thus there are no possibility to sign anchoring transactions adressed to the old anchoring address.
+***Important warning!*** After changing of the validators list the anchoring address also changes, thus, there is no possibility to sign anchoring transactions addressed to the old anchoring address.

-So please make shure that:
+So please make sure that:

-* The current anchoring wallet has enought amount to create an anchoring transaction to the new address.
+* The current anchoring wallet has enough coins to create an anchoring transaction to a new address.
-* Difference between the activation height (`actual_from`) and current Exonum blockchain height is enough to sign an anchoring transaction.
+* Difference between the activation height (`actual_from`) and the current Exonum blockchain height is enough to sign an anchoring transaction.

 And then perform the following steps:

 * If necessary, generate a new key pair for anchoring.
-* Change list of validators via editing `public_keys` array.
+* Change the list of validators via editing `public_keys` array.
 * Initiate the configuration update procedure.
-* Make sure that configuration update procedure is not delayed.
-That is, do not delay the voting procedure for the new configuration.
+* Make sure that the configuration update procedure is not delayed.
+That is, do not delay the voting procedure for a new configuration.
-* Look at the new [address][exonum:following_address] of the anchoring.
+* Look at a new [address][exonum:following_address] of the anchoring.
 * Modify anchoring private keys.

-  Each exonum node stores in the local configuration a map for the anchoring address and its corresponding private key.
+  Each Exonum node stores  a map for the anchoring address and its corresponding private key in the local configuration.

   The address is encoded using [`bech32`][bitcoin:bech32] encoding and the private key uses [`WIF`][bitcoin:wif] format.

   ```ini